A Wrinkle in Time: Controversy

 A Wrinkle in Time is on the American Library Association list of the 100 most frequently challenged books of 1990–2000 at number 23.
 The novel has been accused of being both anti-religious and anti-Christian for its inclusion of witches and crystal balls, and for containing "New Age" spiritual themes that do not reflect traditional Christian teachings.

 According to USA Today, the novel was challenged in a school district in the state of Alabama due to the "book's listing the name of Jesus Christ together with the names of great artists, philosophers, scientists, and religious leaders when referring to those who defend Earth against evil."
 The novel was also challenged in 1984 by an elementary school in Polk City, Florida when parents claimed that the novel promoted witchcraft.

 Regarding this controversy, L'Engle told The New York Times:

-Adaptations

 Audio books

-In 1994, Listening Library released an unabridged, 4 cassette audio edition read by the author.
+In 1994, Listening Library released an unabridged, four-cassette audio edition read by the author.

 On January 10, 2012, Audible released a 50th anniversary edition recorded by Hope Davis.